EnviroDIY/ModularSensors/docs/Further-Reading/SAMD-Clocks.md

 - [crystal oscillators](https://en.wikipedia.org/wiki/Crystal_oscillator) - which are tiny pieces of quartz that vibrate under current.
 This is just like the crystals in a quartz watch.
 - Digital frequency locked loops (DFLL) and fractional digital phase locked loops (FDPLL) - these [phase locked loops (PLL)](https://wirelesspi.com/how-a-frequency-locked-loop-fll-works/) use a reference clock (like the external crystal) to create a consistent (faster) output frequency.
-- Ultra-low-power oscillators - circuits which generate the same frequecency fibrations as a crystal power but using lower power consumption to get a less consistent signal.
+- Ultra-low-power oscillators - circuits which generate the same frequency vibrations as a crystal power but using lower power consumption to get a less consistent signal.

-For any of the oscillors to be useful in keeping track of time, they need to be connected to something else that will count the number of ticks.
+For any of the oscillators to be useful in keeping track of time, they need to be connected to something else that will count the number of ticks.
 The oscillator acts as the source for the clock/counter.
 There can also be a 'divisor' between the ticking source and the counter - that is, the counter can record every 'x' ticks instead of every single tick.